Rufino Santos: Birth centennial

-The CBCP announced that Cardinal Gaudencio Rosales would lead the August 26, 2008 centennial rites for Santos at his hometown of Sto.
-Nino, Guagua, Immaculate Conception Parish Church.
-Gloria Macapagal Arroyo was to lead the event by unveiling a historical marker and a 6 ft statue of Santos (sculpted by Edillardo Paras) and donated by Cesar L. Villanueva's wife, Arlyn Sicangco-Villanueva, president of Holy Angel University in Angeles City.
+The CBCP announced that Cardinal Gaudencio Rosales would lead the August 26, 2008, centennial rites for Santos at his hometown's Immaculate Conception Parish Church in Sto.
+Nino, Guagua.
+Gloria Macapagal Arroyo led the event by unveiling a historical marker and a 6 ft statue of Santos (sculpted by Edillardo Paras), donated by Cesar L. Villanueva's wife, Arlyn Sicangco-Villanueva, president of Holy Angel University in Angeles City.
 The rites also included the exhibit of Cardinal Santos memorabilia, loaned by the Archdiocese of Manila and the Kapampangan Museum at Clark.
-The bronze statue will sit atop a 7 ft concrete pedestal outside the Rufino J. Cardinal Santos Convention Hall adjacent to the parish church.
-Villanueva also presented to the President, a copy of the book "Padre Pinong, the First Filipino Cardinal" authored by Francis Musni.
+The bronze statue sits atop a 7 ft concrete pedestal outside the Rufino J. Cardinal Santos Convention Hall adjacent to the parish church.
+Villanueva also presented the President with a copy of the book "Padre Pinong, the First Filipino Cardinal" authored by Francis Musni.

-On September 3, 2018, his 45th death anniversary, to commemorate the legacy of Santos, and for the preparation for the 60th anniversary of the renovation of the post-war Manila Cathedral, a Mass and the ceremonial tradition of raising of the galero was officiated by then Archbishop of Manila, Cardinal Luis Antonio Tagle.
+On September 3, 2018, his 45th death anniversary, a Mass and the ceremonial tradition of the raising of the galero were officiated by then-Archbishop of Manila, Cardinal Luis Antonio Tagle, to commemorate Santos's legacy and prepare for the 60th anniversary of the renovation of the post-war Manila Cathedral.

 Monument of Rufino Cardinal Santos (Guagua, Pampanga).